 Employers can’t afford to ignore this phenomenon.
-Even testing as thorough and standardized as the general practitioner (GP) clinical examination causes adverse impact.
+Even testing as thorough and standardized as the general practitioner (GP) clinical examination causes an adverse impact.
 In fact, evidence has shown that ethnic minority doctors are 4x more likely to fail the examination than their white counterparts.

 It seems that the issue with the test is that it is culturally specific.

 A representative for the British Pakistani Doctors Forum argued that “the significantly different pass rates cannot be explained by a lack of knowledge, skills or competency” and that “there is indirect race bias and discrimination at play which would explain why highly-qualified doctors…are failing”.

 Disparate impact is a theory of liability under Title VII, meaning it’s prohibited (except in a few important situations which are covered in more detail later on).
 An affected employee would have to provide proof that certain groups are disproportionately harmed for the practice to be illegal.